albuquerque53/bookstore-api/README.md

 ## Project set-up 🏗️

+0. Create the `.env` file inside `build` folder with your local configurations (you must use the `.env.example` as base)

-1. Build the containers:
+1. Build the environment and get into API container:

 ```
 make up
 ```

-2. Get into API container:
+2. Install the dependencies:

 ```
-make api
+make install
 ```

 3. Run the tests to make sure that everyting's all right: